Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 Fastly [has some rules](https://docs.fastly.com/guides/performance-tuning/controlling-caching) about how it determines a TTL for your content.
 In summary...

-The 'master' VCL sets a TTL of 120s ([this comes from Varnish](https://github.com/varnishcache/varnish-cache/blob/5.0/bin/varnishd/builtin.vcl#L158-L172) rather than Fastly) when no other VCL TTL has been defined and if no cache headers were sent by the origin.
+Their 'master' VCL sets a TTL of 120s ([this comes from Varnish](https://github.com/varnishcache/varnish-cache/blob/5.0/bin/varnishd/builtin.vcl#L158-L172) rather than Fastly) when no other VCL TTL has been defined and if no cache headers were sent by the origin.

 Fastly does a similar thing with its own default VCL which it uses when you create a new service.
 It looks like the following and increases the default to 3600s (1hr):